henrietta-k/adapt-learning-wiki/Accessability.md

 **alert** - A message with important, and usually time-sensitive, information.

-**alertdialog** - A type of dialog that contains an alert message, where initial focus goes to an element within the dialog.
+**alertdialog** - A type of dialog that contains an alert message, where initial focus goes to an element within the dialog as with notify pop-ups.

 **button** - An input that allows for user-triggered actions when clicked or pressed.